Vaynnore-r/Ripuntu/README.md

 **CHECK YOUR RELEASE AND TAG TO PREVENT INSTALLING OUTDATED VERSION**

+1.5.5 Version requires installed Ubuntu and manual file swapping.
+This version is tested and safe to use but its better to wait for newer releases.

 1.5 (Starship stable) Version requires installed Ubuntu and manual file swapping.
 Added missing config files and changed location of files.
 Changed readme and added starship to ripuntu.sh and overall fixes.